MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMStateMigrationPoint.md

 ```

 ## DESCRIPTION
-The **Remove-CMStateMigrationPoint** cmdlet removes a state migration point from a Microsoft System Center Configuration Manager site.
+The **Remove-CMStateMigrationPoint** cmdlet removes a state migration point from a Configuration Manager site.
 This site system role stores user information while you perform an operating system deployment.
 If you remove a state migration point, you also remove all associated stored user information.

-Each state migration point can be a member of only one System Center Configuration Manager site.
+Each state migration point can be a member of only one Configuration Manager site.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.